 By this time Pompey returned to Rome in great triumph.
 The triumphal procession included many captives and wagons of coins, gold and other valuables.
-There were also treasures such as the throne and sceptre of Mithridates and it is said that Pompey himself was wearing the cape which some two hundred years earlier had belonged to Alexander the Great (it is difficult to judge just how credible that really is).
+There were also treasures such as the throne and sceptre of Mithridates.
+Pompey is said to have worn the cape that had belonged to Alexander the Great 200 years earlier (it is difficult to judge just how credible that really is).
 It is also said that a three meter high image of Mithridates made of solid gold was carried as part of the procession.
 This was followed by scores of captives and conquered generals.
 Pompey would have followed up in his carriage studded with jewels.

-The procession was unusually grand and unusual in its ending: The captives were not killed at the end but rather sent back to their own homes and countries.
+The procession was unusually grand and unusual in its ending: The captives were not killed but rather sent back to their own homes and countries.

 What was clear was that the military were growing in strength and leaders such as Pompey could quite easily compete for power against the politicians and political system.
 Generals such as Marius and Sulla had shown how such power could be used to take over control unfairly.